dnhen/global-notes/README.md

 # Global Notes
-View, edit, and save notes between devices on the same network
+View, edit, and save notes globally.
+Every note created is updated in real time on all other devices viewing the webpage.

+Collaborate on notes together.

+Created using ReactJS and Google Firebase.

 https://dnhen.github.io/global-notes/